 Oklahoma Gazette’s mission is to stimulate, examine and inform the public on local quality-of-life issues and social needs, recognize community accomplishments and provide a forum for inspiration, participation and interaction across all media.

-Oklahoma Gazette prints and distributes 43,000 papers every Wednesday in and around Oklahoma City and Central Oklahoma.
-Our cume readership is 207,164 readers who read our newspaper at least once per month.
+Oklahoma Gazette prints and distributes 20,000 papers every other Wednesday in and around Oklahoma City and Central Oklahoma.

 It started as a labor of love, a desire to cover and report news in a fresh, unique and unfettered format, and Oklahoma Gazette’s first issue circulated 2,000 copies on October 15, 1979.

-Fiercely local and independent, like its publisher, Oklahoma Gazette focuses on quality-of-life issues and serves as the metro area’s arts and entertainment authority, now circulating 43,000 copies each week and reaching over 134,070 weekly readers.
+Fiercely local and independent, Oklahoma Gazette focuses on quality-of-life issues and serves as the metro area’s arts and entertainment authority, now circulating 20,000 copies every other week and reaching over 130,000 bi-weekly readers.